 A second argument for the extreme position with abortion is that directly killing someone is always murder and is morally impermissible.
 And, therefore, so is abortion (3).

 Thompson argues against this by returning to the World Famous Violinist Scenario.
-She asks us to consider a situation in which it turns out that the person hooked up to the World Famous Violinist would save the WFV’s life but would die as a result of staying hooked up (6).
+She asks us to consider a situation in which the person hooked up to the World Famous Violinist would save the WFV’s life but would die as a result of staying hooked up (6).

-She points out that it is ethically permissible for someone in this situation to unhook themselves from the WFV, even if doing so directly kills the person.
-She points out that the right to life is only a right not to be killed unjustly, not a right to use anyone else’s body, especially if it kills the other person (6).
+She points out that it is ethically permissible for someone in this situation to unhook themselves from the WFV.
+And it is unethical even if doing so directly kills the person.
+She points out that the right to life is only a right not to be killed unjustly.
+It is not a right to use anyone else’s body, especially if it kills the other person (6).

-She thinks this scenario also disproves the argument that in the case of a woman’s life being endangered by carrying a child to term, we must let that women die, rather than aborting the child (6).
+She thinks this scenario also disproves the argument that we must let a woman die, rather than aborting a child (6).

 A Review and Recap

 There are a variety of reasons why a woman might have an unwanted pregnancy.
 Acts of rape and incest are one of those reasons, and those cases deserve their own special examination.
 That is what this post has been about.
 Some, although certainly not all, opponents of abortion believe that it is unethical for a woman to get an abortion, even in cases of rape and incest.

 Thomson asks us to consider in her article that forcing a woman to carry a pregnancy to term that is the result of rape or incest is ethically similar to forcing someone who is kidnapped and hooked up to a World Famous Violinist to stay hooked up to the violinist for nine months when they have not consented to such an act.